Libya war: UN Security Council adopts ceasefire resolution | DW | 12.02.2020

 The text, which was drafted by the United Kingdom, was approved by 14 votes out of 15, including Germany.
 Russia, a Security Council veto-wielding power abstained.

-German Foreign Minister Heiko Maas said Wednesday in Berlin that the international community needs to take the decision of the Security Council seriously and respect the arms embargo in its entirety.
+German Foreign Minister Heiko Maas said Wednesday in Berlin that the international community needs to take the Security Council's decision seriously and respect the arms embargo in its entirety.

 "We have taken a big step forward towards solving the Libya conflict," said Maas.
 "The results of the Berlin Libya conference are now binding for all sides."